greatgaga/EspViking/README.md

 It is kind of Mr. Robot themed :)
 **If you go to change the code, please make it readable for other programmers.**

-## Setting up the enviorment to flash firmware on ESP32
+## Setting up the enviorment to flash the firmware on ESP32
 You will need to install VSCode ([link](https://code.visualstudio.com/download)).
-After that you will have to install the PlatformIO extension.
+After that you will have to install the PlatformIO extension in VSCode.
-Also make sure to set up the board in platformio.ini file to the board that you are acctually using (most likely you are using the same board I used).
+Also make sure to set up the board in platformio.ini file to the board that you are acctually using (most likely you are using the same board as I used).
 **(If you didnt know, you will also need internet connection so PlatformIO can install all the necessary libs)**

 ## Setting up the ESP32